 Adding new Wazuh server nodes

-You can upscale your Wazuh server cluster horizontally by adding new nodes.
+You can upscale your Wazuh server cluster horizontally by adding new Wazuh server nodes.
 This allows for better handling of a larger number of Wazuh agents.
-Configuring failover mode or using a load balancer to point agents to the Wazuh server cluster can provide redundancy in case of node failures.
-It also improves the scalability and resilience of your security monitoring infrastructure.
+Configuring failover mode or using a load balancer to direct Wazuh agents to the Wazuh server cluster provides redundancy in case of node failures.
+It also improves the scalability, availability, and resilience of your security monitoring infrastructure.

-The upscaling process involves creating certificates necessary for installation, followed by configuring existing components to establish connections with the new Wazuh server node(s).
-Then installing and configuring the new Wazuh server node(s), and finally testing the cluster to ensure the new nodes have joined.
+The upscaling process involves creating the certificates required for installation, followed by configuring existing components to establish connections to the new Wazuh server node(s).
+Then, install and configure the new Wazuh server node(s), and finally test the cluster to ensure the new nodes have joined.

 • All-in-one deployment: